 Nowadays, you can’t walk past a sex shop without seeing them in all sizes, shapes (I once saw one with Karl Marx’s face engraved on it) and colours: vibrators.
 Whereas today they are an integral part of the bedside table and of social conversations with friends, in the 19th century they were not the symbol of sexuality as we know it today.
 The use of a vibrator as a sexual object was, according to various historians such as Rachel Maines, out of the question during this period, as it was mainly used as a treatment method for ‘female hysteria’.
 This often shared view does not appear to be irrefutable, as recent research has shown that the evidence for this theory leaves much to be desired.

 According to Maines, who in her work The Technology of Orgasm: ”Hysteria”, the Vibrator and Women’s Satisfaction (1999) outlines the history of medical malpractice against female sexuality, the vibrator is the fifth household electrical appliance – thus before the vacuum cleaner – to be invented in the late nineteenth century.
 In her work, Maines argues that since classical antiquity, doctors have regarded reproductive sex as the norm and deviant sexual expressions have been medicalised.
 Maines states that, among all kinds of other treatments, a new device made its appearance in the medical world: the vibrator.
 Genital massage would lead to ‘hysterical paroxysm’ – the term used for what we know today as a female orgasm – in order to make hysteria disappear.
-This so-called hysteria was a hotchpotch of general symptoms, ranging from anxiety, headaches, nervousness and sexual fantasies to fainting and paralysis.
+This so-called hysteria was a hodgepodge of general symptoms, ranging from anxiety, headaches, nervousness and sexual fantasies to fainting and paralysis.
 In short, more than two-third of the women would show daily manifestations of hysteria.
 Maines claims that the narrative is male-dominated: female sexual expressions are shunted away as deviant and men try to control what is incomprehensible to them by medicalising it.

 According to the Science Museum, the early twentieth-century German ‘Veedee’ vibrator could solve all kinds of physical ailments, such as the common cold, through ‘curative vibration’.
 Included in the box of this object is an instruction that states that there is virtually no ailment that this vibrator cannot solve.
 The museum states that around the nineteenth century, massage was considered an effective remedy for all kinds of ailments, including hysteria.